Scientific name: Pseudopanthera macularia

 - Small Sized

 Wood Sage, but also recorded on White Dead-nettle, Woundwort and Yellow Archangel.

 - Countries – England, Wales, Scotland, Ireland

-- Well distributed throughout England, common in parts of south, south-east and north-west Wales, but more restricted in distribution in central southern England, East Anglia, West Midlands, Cumbria, and central and western Scotland.
+- Well distributed throughout England.
+Locally common in parts of north-west Wales, but more restricted in distribution in south and east Wales, central southern England, East Anglia, West Midlands, Cumbria, and central and western Scotland.
 Much less frequent throughout eastern England north to the Moray Firth, in Ireland, where most records are from the Burren, and on Jersey in the Channel Islands.